eclipse-theia/theia-website/src/docs/blueprint_download.md

 ---
-title: Eclipse Theia Blueprint Product
+title: Eclipse Theia Blueprint
 ---

-# Eclipse Theia Blueprint Product
+# Eclipse Theia Blueprint

 <img src="/theia-logo-blueprint.png" alt="Theia Logo Blue" style="max-width: 525px">

-## What is this?
+## What is Eclipse Theia Blueprint?

-Theia Blueprint product is a **template** to showcase the capabilities of Theia as well as how to build desktop-based products based on the platform.
-Theia Blueprint assembles a selected subset of existing Theia features and extensions.
-We provide installers for Theia Blueprint to be downloaded (see below) as well as documentation on how to customize this template to build a product and installers for your own Theia-based product.
+Eclipse Theia Blueprint is a **template** for building desktop-based products based on the Eclipse Theia platform, as well as to showcase Eclipse Theia capabilities.
+TIt is made up of a  subset of existing Eclipse Theia features and extensions and can be easily downloaded and installed on all major operating system platforms (see below).
+Documentation is available to help you customize and build your own Eclipse Theia-based product.

 ## What is it not?

-Theia Blueprint product is ***not*** **a production-ready product**.
-Therefore, it is also not a replacement for Visual Studio Code or any other IDE.
+Eclipse Theia Blueprint is ***not*** **a production-ready product**.
+Therefore, it is also not meant to be a replacement for Visual Studio Code or any other IDE.

 ## Downloads